 AYF students are required to carry personal liability insurance.
 All necessary arrangements for enrollment in a group policy will have been made prior to your arrival in Germany.
-This insurance will save you substantial expenses if you should cause an accident, damage another person's property, etc. In the past, students who did not have liability insurance and were involved in accidents that resulted in personal injury or property damage had to cover all the costs out of their own pocket.
+This insurance will save you substantial expenses if you should cause an accident, damage another person's property inadvertently, etc. In the past, students who did not have liability insurance and were involved in accidents that resulted in personal injury or property damage had to cover all the costs out of their own pocket.
+Please note: Items that you borrow from someone else, regardless of whether the lender is a private person or a business, are not covered by this personal liability insurance.